crismolav/nelly/README.md

 ## Acknowledgments

-We would like to thank the Professors Leo Wanner and Mireia Farrús, for the guidance, encouragement, and advice they have provided us throughout the creation of Nelly.
+We would like to thank the Professors Leo Wanner and Mireia Farrús, for the guidance and advice they have provided us throughout the creation of Nelly.